The Importance of Choline During Pregnancy

 Where is choline found?

 Choline is found in both animal and plant foods, but animal foods typically contain more choline per gram than plant foods.
-Animal sources of choline include eggs, meat, seafood and dairy.
+Animal sources of choline include eggs, poultry, meat, seafood and dairy.

 Eggs are a particularly good source of choline for pregnant women, with one egg providing 115mg choline.
 Cow’s milk is also a significant contributor to dietary choline in the Western diet.